Biblical hermeneutics

 Biblical hermeneutics is the study of the principles of interpretation concerning the books of the Bible.
-It is part of the broader field of hermeneutics, which involves the study of principles of interpretation, both theory and methodology, for all forms of communication, nonverbal and verbal.
+It is part of the broader field of hermeneutics, which involves the study of principles of interpretation, both theory and methodology, for all nonverbal and verbal communication forms.
 While Jewish and Christian biblical hermeneutics have some overlap and dialogue, they have distinctly separate interpretative traditions.

 Jewish

 Traditional

 Talmudical hermeneutics (Hebrew: approximately, מידות שהתורה נדרשת בהן) refers to Jewish methods for the investigation and determination of the meaning of the Hebrew Bible, as well as rules by which Jewish law could be established.
 One well-known summary of these principles appears in the Baraita of Rabbi Ishmael.

 Methods by which the Talmud explores the meaning of scripture: